johnseto/SolisAgileManager/README.md

 * The intention is to provide pre-built docker images for ARM64 (RasPi) and other X64 Linus platforms.
 I run this on my Synology NAS.
+* A future feature enhancement is to allow the app to determine if Octopus prices fall below zero for a certain period, and if so to automatically dump the battery charge to the grid, and then recharge the battery.
 * The app will read in Solcast forecast data if you provide an API key and Site ID.
 Currently this information is only used for display purposes, but will eventually be used to optimise the algorithm (e.g., by skipping overnight charging if the forecast is for a decent PV yield.

+### Thanks/Credits

+* Thanks must go to [Rob Tweed](https://github.com/robtweed) whose Agility project was the inspiration for this application.
+* Thanks also to [Jon Glass](https://github.com/jmg48/solis-cloud) for his sample .Net wrapper for the Solis API, without which I'd have spent an inordinate amount of time figuring out the complicated Solis Authentication process.

+### Technical Details

+For those who are interested, the application is built using Blazor WebAssembly, with an ASP.Net back-end.
+The app is written entirely in C#, using .Net 9.
+It was written over the course of about 5 days.